 Figure 1.
 Overview to the PHUSICOS Living Lab process in its contextual embedding of NBS development (top), Local facilitators' tasks (middle and below) and WP3 support services (below).
-D3.3 is intended to support the quality management of the Living Lab Co-Creation Process, here highlighted by a red framework.
+D3.3, D3.4 and D3.6 are intended to support the quality management of the Living Lab Co-Creation Process, here highlighted by a red framework.
 (Graph from: Fohlmeister et al. 2018, Design: C. Smida).